al-berger/regd/README.md

 when each query to safestor is served in a separate program run, where safestor exits after responding the query without starting the server.

+Safestor can be started as server from a script or command line with:

+	safestor --start

+To run from command line in background, `&` should be added:

+	safestor --start &

+Safestor server can be stopped with:

+	safestor --stop

 When running as server, safestor stores the data in computer's memory so the user doesn't need to enter the password multiple times.
 When the server stops, all cached data is automatically erased from the computer's memory.